 - RON 683 for each child up to age 2 (or up to age 18, if disabled).

 Pillar 3 concerns the contribution to Voluntary Private Pension Funds.
 Contribution is optional (minimum €10/person/month, maximum 15% of gross).
 The plan is defined contribution (DC).

 Once the contribution plan is set up with the pension fund and with the employer, the pension fund opens a personal account for each and every employee so that the individual can have full access to its net asset balance and to the evolution of its funds over the years.
 As soon as the enrollment is done, the financial flow runs automatically, and the monthly contributions are accumulated into the personal account of the employee.

-For private pension plans, which are still not widely implemented, the contributions are split between the employee and company, with the company usually paying 50% to 100% of the contribution.
+For private pension plans, which are still not widely implemented, the contributions are split between the employee and the company, with the company usually paying 50% to 100% of the contribution.

 The right to voluntary pension opens at the request of the participant, subject to the following cumulative conditions:

 - The participant has reached the age of 60.